mittaltushant/concentrate-on-matrices/content/posts/talk5.md

 ---
-title: On Mixing Distributions Via Random Orthogonal Matrices and the Spectrum of the Singular Values of Multi-Z Shaped Graph Matrices - I
+title: On the Spectrum of the Singular Values of Z-Shaped Graph Matrices
 date: 2023-02-23
 speaker: Aaron Potechin
 ---

 The talk is based on the paper, *On Mixing Distributions Via Random Orthogonal Matrices and the Spectrum of the Singular Values of Multi-Z Shaped Graph Matrices* by Wenjun Cai, and, Aaron Potechin. [arXiv link](https://arxiv.org/abs/2206.02224).

-## Abstract (from the paper)
+## Abstract
-> In this paper, we introduce and analyze a new operation $\circ_R$ which mixes two distributions $\Omega$ and $\Omega'$ via a random orthogonal matrix.
-In particular, we take $\Omega\circ_R\Omega'$ to be the limit as $n\to\infty$ of the distribution of singular values of $DRD'$ where $D$ and $D'$ are $n\times n$ diagonal matrices whose diagonal entries have distributions $\Omega$ and $\Omega'$ respectively and $R$ is a random $n\times n$ orthogonal matrix.
-We show that $\circ_R$ has several nice properties.
-We first observe that $\circ_R$ is commutative and associative and compute the moments of $\Omega\circ_R\Omega'$ in terms of the moments of $\Omega$ and $\Omega'$.
-We then show that $\circ_R$ interacts very nicely with the spectrum of the singular values of Z-shaped and multi-Z-shaped graph matrices.
-This allows us to answer the question posed by our previous paper of how to describe the spectrum of the singular values of Z-shaped and multi-Z-shaped graph matrices when the input distribution is not $\\{−1,1\\}$.
-In our analysis, we show that the moments of our distributions are closely connected to non-crossing partitions and prove a number of new results on non-crossing partitions which may be of independent interest.
+> Graph matrices are a type of matrix whose entries are functions of a random input such as a $G(n,1/2)$ graph.
+Thus, graph matrices have entries which are random but are generally not independent.
+Mathematically, little is known about graph matrices except for rough norm bounds.
+While these rough norm bounds are sufficient for many applications, we can hope to analyze graph matrices more precisely.
+Wigner’s Semicircle Law is a classic result in random matrix theory which says that if $M$ is an $n \times n$ symmetric matrix with random entries drawn independently from a distribution with mean 0 and variance 1 (and bounded moments) then as $n \to \infty$, the spectrum of the eigenvalues of $\frac{M}{\sqrt{n}}$ approaches $\frac{\sqrt{4-x^2}}{2\pi}$.
+In this talk, I will describe an analogue of Wigner’s Semicircle Law for Z-shaped graph matrices.
+I will begin by introducing graph matrices and why they are useful.
+I will then give a derivation of Wigner’s Semicircle Law and describe how the analysis can be generalized to find the spectrum of the singular values of Z-shaped graph matrices.
+Finally, I will briefly describe our follow-up work on this topic and some open problems.